 Genus (plural: genera) ranks below family.
 The groups of organisms in a genus share many structural similarities and are closely related.
 Members of a genus are more closely related to each other than they are to other genera in the same family.

-There are 14 wild cat genera: Neofelis, Panthera, Leptailurus, Caracal, Leopardus, Pardofelis, Catopuma, Lynx, Acinonyx, Herpailurus, Puma, Otocolobus, Prionailurus and Felis.
+There are currently 14 recognized wild cat genera: Neofelis, Panthera, Leptailurus, Caracal, Leopardus, Pardofelis, Catopuma, Lynx, Acinonyx, Herpailurus, Puma, Otocolobus, Prionailurus and Felis.

 Species